 Like so many things, sometimes your CPD will not have the intended outcome.
 But this in itself may be a valuable learning experience, identifying further learning or development needs.

 Have a look through some of our articles on CPD for further advice and support.

 Much of the CPD you do is likely to take place ‘on-the-job’, without necessarily involving any structured or formal learning, but that doesn’t mean that simply doing your job counts as CPD.

 New skills developed on the job are of course a valuable part of professional development.
 Shadowing, secondments and coaching can all count as CPD if they give rise to the acquisition of new knowledge, skills or understanding that you can apply to your role now or in the future.
 And reflection in itself – be it alone, with colleagues or in workshops – can be a valuable CPD activity if it leads you to find ways of doing better things that you already do.

-A more exhaustive list of activities that constitute work-based learning can be found here.
+You can read a more exhaustive list of activities that constitute work-based learning here.